Photo essay: Back to school around the world

 Sep 26, 2018

-For children in most countries around the globe, the month so September means back to school.
-It is the time of the year that children of all ages, being naturally hungry to learn, are excited to see their old classmates and meet their new teachers.
-However, there are also children that are more than just excited to return to school.
+For children in most countries around the globe, the month of September means back to school.
+It’s the time of the year that children of all ages, being naturally hungry to learn, are excited to see their old classmates and meet their new teachers.
 But going to school is not easy for everyone.
 In times of crisis, it can be extremely difficult, especially for girls.
-Among the most common barriers are financial difficulties, chores, early marriage and school safety.
+Among the most common barriers are financial difficulties, chores, early marriage and safety.
 We had the chance to meet some of the most determined girls and boys who, despite the challenges they face, are now also preparing to go back to school!

 “My name is Rafeef and I am 14 years old.
-Some girls leave school because of early marriage and that’s very wrong.
+Some girls leave school because they are forced to get married and that’s very wrong.
 I was selling socks to help my mother with the daily expenses but now I am so happy to go back to school.
 I want to be an architect so I can build homes for other refugees like me.
 I’m very grateful to CARE for the Cash for Education Program because otherwise I would have been forced to get married and lose all my hopes and dreams.”
-September 2nd was the first day of school for Rafeef.
-She started in the eighth grade.

 This letter reads: “Greetings, I am an Iraqi refugee, my name is Haya Khalil, and I’m 13 years old.
 My father was killed in Iraq.
 My only dream is to continue my education and become a doctor so that I can help sick people.
 I urge you to help me and give me a student fund so that I can continue my education.
 Please save my future from being lost and help me finish my education.”

-“I felt lonely and unhappy when I was separated from the other children (because of my disability), but now I am in the 4th grade and I actively participate in the daily activities of the class.
-My parents and teacher always encourage me to pursue my studies”.
+“I felt lonely and unhappy when I was separated from the other children (because of my disability), but now I am in the 4th grade and I participate in the daily activities of the class.
+My parents and teacher always encourage me.”

 Zoula and Maou, Niger

-Zoula (on the left), who is 13 year old said: “I’m happy to go back to school because I’ll be more intelligent and be able to become an independent woman.”
-Maou, her 10 year-old sister said: “I can’t wait to go back to school to learn new things so I can make my father proud and also see my friends so we can play.”
+Zoula (on the left), who is 13 year old said: “I’m happy to go back to school because I’ll be more intelligent and be able to become an independent woman,” says 13-year-old Zoula (left).

 “Going back to school to me means that I’ll be able to give back to my community and help my people,” says 17-year-old Sabiou.